 In the game of basketball, the target (the hoop) doesn't move.
 Same in golf; the cup is a static target.
 While the ball moves, the hole, or goal, remains stationary.
 In football, there are 11 teammates with a common goal of advancing the ball.
-But in baseball, it's the batter alone, trying to hit a small (between 2.86 and 2.94 inch diameter), 90 M.P.H. target with his bat.
-So it stands to reason then, the better or more often a batter can hit the ball, the more he or she will be compensated.
+But in baseball, it's the batter alone, trying to hit a small (between 2.86and 2.94-inch diameter), 90-M.P.H. target with his bat.
+It stands to reason then, the better or more often a batter can hit the ball, the more he or she will be compensated.

 Now, what about the difficulty in replacing a good batter?
-When only the best in the world can hit the target less than a third of the time, and most of the other players are successful far less than that, it doesn't take long to realize why the best batters are among the highest income earners in the world.
+When only the best in the world can hit the target less than a third of the time, and most of the other players have much lower averages, it doesn't take long to realize why the best batters are among the highest income earners in the world.
+Overall, the national baseball league batting average is 0.250.